Kallen113/Python--SQLite/README.md

 conn.close()

 '''For now, I'm done with inserting new rows of data.
-Now. onto some other SQL commands and code...'''
+Now, onto some other SQL commands and code...'''

 SELECT * FROM demographic
 '''Selects ALL data from each row, from the demographic table.'''